FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: -- An Attention Modular Network

-Pre-processed inputs are first processed in the \rnn component.
-LSTM is proposed to be used as the main learner, as shown in Fig.~\ref{fig: architecture}.
-The \rnn component is responsible for learning the time-dependencies in the input data.
-In the hidden layer of an LSTM network, there are some special units called memory cells that are recurrently connected, as well as their corresponding gate units, namely input gate, forget gate, and output gate \cite{Hochreiter1997LSTM}.
-The final hidden state ($h_t$) is calculated through a series of gating mechanism as in the set of \eqref{eq: lstm}, where $x_t$ is the input vector at current timestep $t$, and $i_t$, $f_t$, and $o_t$ are the input, forget, and output gates, respectively. $w_x$ and $w_h$ are the weights and $b$ is the bias.
-Furthermore, $\sigma$ denotes the sigmoid function, $\tanh$ is the hyperbolic tangent function, and $\bigodot$ is the element-wise product.
-Finally, $c_t$ represents the cell state and $s_t$ is a newly created vector during computation, which decides if the new information should be stored in the cell state or not.
+Inputs are first processed by the \rnn component, shown in Fig.~\ref{fig: architecture} \myone , which is responsible for learning the time-dependencies in the input data.
+The \rnn component used in this paper is an LSTM network, but it can be replaced easily by an alternative architecture such as GRU, BLSTM or Transformer \cite{Katharopoulos2020Trans}.
+In the hidden layer of an LSTM, there are some special units called memory cells that are recurrently connected, as well as their corresponding gate units, namely input gate, forget gate, and output gate \cite{Hochreiter1997LSTM}.
+To avoid the problem of vanishing or exploding gradients and unstable hidden representations due to the highly dynamic nature of their state updates, layer normalisation is applied to the \rnn outputs \cite{Ba2016LayerNorm}.
+It is responsible for re-centering and re-scaling the activation values to obtain zero mean and unit variance, and facilitate the propagation of gradients through the network.

-A common issue when training an \rnn, \eg LSTMs, is the vanishing or exploding gradients problem, \ie when gradients become too small or big during training, making it difficult to update the network weights.
-Furthermore, LSTMs suffer from unstable hidden representations due to the highly dynamic nature of their state updates \cite{Ba2016LayerNorm}.
-To avoid this, layer normalisation \cite{Ba2016LayerNorm} is applied to the LSTM outputs to alleviate the gradient-related problems \cite{Ba2016LayerNorm}, as it re-centers and re-scales the activation in the LSTM layer to have zero mean and unit variance, hence making it easier to propagate gradients through the network.